paritoshbansal/I-phone-purchase-project--Prediction-with-KNN-Classification/README.md

 The primary goal is predict wheather customer will purchase Iphone or not from their store based on gender, age and salary.

 # liabrary
-pandas, numpy, matplotlib,seaborn,sklearn,joblib used in project
+pandas, numpy, matplotlib,seaborn,sklearn used in project
 # Methodology
 1. Machine learning life cycle:
 2. followed indistry standard practice of machine learning life cycle steps.